gscrow/dressipi-com/about/about-us.markdown

   publications:
   - title: "Fashion Focussed"
     icon: "/uploads/icon_fashion_focussed.svg"
-    body: "Fashion is always evolving with time and inspiration.
+    body: "Fashion is always evolving.
 Dressipi has spent years delivering fashion-specific algorithms, drawing on the expertise of some of the industry’s top stylists and experts.
 This focus on fashion is a key differentiator and why we consistently outperform our competitors’ general, cross industry approach."
   - title: "Unique Datasets"
     icon: "/uploads/icon_unique-datasets.svg"
     body: "Machine learning and AI solutions are only as good as the data that feeds them.
 Dressipi owns the most extensive dataset of garment attributes and fashion-specific customer preferences.
 Our ability to ingest, cleanse, and augment huge quantities of data from various sources, in real-time, is at the heart of our platform."
   - title: "Proven Results"
     icon: "/uploads/icon-proven-results.svg"
-    body: "We have a proven track record of delivering value quickly, with results that are always externally validated.
-We’ve won leading industry awards and have been covered by some of the world’s most well respected publications."
+    body: "Our long-standing clients are industry leaders and a testament to our passion and commitment.
+We have a proven track record of delivering value quickly, with results that are always externally validated.
+We’ve won leading industry awards and have been covered by some of the world’s most well-respected publications."
 - title: Our Achievements
   subtitle:
   handle: awards